microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannerbucket-delta.md

 - A `@odata.deltaLink` URL in the response object indicates that no more data about the existing state of the resource is returned.
 Persist and use the `@odata.deltaLink` URL to learn about changes to the resource in the future.

 For more details, see [Use delta query to track changes in Microsoft Graph data](/graph/delta-query-overview).
-For an example about how to track changes to users, see [Get incremental changes for users](/graph/delta-query-users).
+For an example that shows how to track changes to users, see [Get incremental changes for users](/graph/delta-query-users).

 ## Examples